DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

 - <span class="parameter">scaled_obj</span> `String`, Mandatory parameter, Default: mdata_scaled.h5mu<br>
  Path to the output file from preprocessing (e.g. `../preprocess/mdata_scaled.h5mu`).
- Ensure that the submission file must be in the right format and that the right path is provided.
-In this case, panpipes will use the full object to calculate rank_gene_groups and for plotting those genes.
-If your scaled_obj contains all the genes then leave full_obj blank
+ Ensure that the path to the file is correct.

 - <span class="parameter">full_obj</span> `String`, Default: <br>
+  Speficy the full object if your scaled_obj contains only HVG.
+If your scaled_obj contains all the genes then leave full_obj blank. panpipes will use the full object to do marker genes analysis (rank_gene_groups) and for plotting those genes.
 - <span class="parameter">modalities</span><br>
   - <span class="parameter">rna</span> `Boolean`, Default: True<br>
   - <span class="parameter">prot</span> `Boolean`, Default: True<br>